-Climate Ventures – a cross-sector incubator for climate entrepreneurs, innovators, and leaders – is now open at CSI Spadina (192 Spadina, Suite 216), offering coworking, community, and programs.
+Climate Ventures is a cross-sector incubator for climate entrepreneurs, innovators, and leaders at CSI Spadina (192 Spadina, Suite 216), offering coworking, community, and programs.
 Learn more, book a tour, or join us at climateventures.org.

 Much of the world is waking up to the reality and urgency of climate change after a summer that included an unprecedented, globally-encompassing heatwave, as well as forest fires, flooding, and droughts.

 The UN Secretary General recently warned that we may only have a couple years left to take decisive action to avoid runaway climate change, which could push the Earth into a “hothouse” state leaving parts of our world uninhabitable.

 Luckily, we already have all the solutions needed to stop and reverse global warming, so now is the time to dig in and act!

 The Centre for Social Innovation has just opened Climate Ventures, Toronto’s first cross-sector climate solutions incubator.
 Climate Ventures is a lot of things: it’s a dedicated space at CSI Spadina for climate entrepreneurs, innovators, and leaders to work.
 It’s a community within a community, with already 36 enterprises connected to each other and to our 2,500 members.
 It’s nearly 20 advisors volunteering their time.
 It’s a platform for us to hold peer circles, workshops, and events.
 And lastly, it’s a kind of climate consultancy developing programs in partnership with funders to support and scale climate solutions.